GrantBirki/europe/content/posts/budapest/index.md

 ![IMG_6348_LR](IMG_6348_LR.jpg)

-> Climbing into our sleeper car on our way from Budapest to Vienna, whew!
+> Climbing into our sleeper car on our way from Budapest to Split, whew!